gitcoinco/easy-retro-pgf/docs/01_setup.md

 #### Network

-The default configuration is Optimism.
+The default configuration is Optimism Sepolia for development and Optimism for production.

 You can find supported networks on the EAS documentation website: https://docs.attest.sh/docs/quick--start/contracts